 About the centre

-Set in leafy one acre gardens, Peregian Beach Community Kindergarten a not-for-profit, community-owned centre which offers a strong family atmosphere where children (and their parents) feel a clear sense of security and belonging.
+Set in leafy one acre gardens, Peregian Beach Community Kindergarten a not-for-profit, community-owned centre which offers a strong family atmosphere where children (and their families) feel a clear sense of security and belonging.

-Spontaneous play-based activities are highly valued, whilst an underlying curriculum planned with teacher, child and family input unfolds daily.
+Spontaneous play-based activities are highly valued, whilst an underlying curriculum planned with staff, child and family input unfolds daily.

 We have 50 places for Kindergarten each year as 2 groups of 25 children attend in a five-day fortnight.
-Therefore there is just one group in attendance with a Teacher and two Assistants each day.
+Therefore there is just one group in attendance with an Early Childhood Teacher and two Early Childhood Educators each day.

 We also offer 12 playgroup positions each year, from terms 2-4 for children aged 2.5-3.5 years who will be attending Kindergarten the following year.
 Three children attend on Monday, Tuesday, Thursday or Friday with a parent or guardian.

-Families are welcome to phone, or drop in and visit the centre and see the program in action.
-Alternatively, if they wish to have a chat with a teacher, after 2.30pm is the best time to visit.
+Families are welcome to visit the centre and see the program in action.
+Please phone to make an appointment.

 So what’s special about us…